MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/governance.md

 - A management group hierarchy that groups resources by function or workload type.
 This approach encourages resource consistency.

 - A rich set of Azure policies that enables governance controls at the management group level.
-This approach helps ensure that all resources are in scope.
+This approach helps verify that all resources are in scope.